-Another round of stimulus payments are on their way to many U.S. residents after the Coronavirus Relief Act was signed into law on Dec.
-27, 2020.
+Another round of stimulus payments are on their way to many U.S. residents after the American Rescue Package was signed into law on March 11, 2021.
 As a part of this package, the U.S. Treasury will be distributing coronavirus economic impact payments to eligible taxpayers.

 SAFE is committed to getting you these funds as quickly as possible.
-The first payments arrived at SAFE on Wednesday, Dec.
-30, and we posted those funds to accounts for members' use on Thursday, Dec.
-31. If you don't have your direct deposit information on file with the IRS, you may receive a paper check in the mail.
-Those are expected to be put in the mail this week with payment dates of Jan.
-6, 2021.
+The first payments arrived at SAFE on Friday, March 12, and we immediately posted those funds to accounts for members' use.
+If you don't have your direct deposit information on file with the IRS, you may receive through USPS a paper check or debit card with the funds loaded on it.
 Remember, you can deposit your paper checks quickly through the SAFE Mobile App using the camera on your smartphone.

 If you currently have a negative balance on your account, please call us at (800) SEE-SAFE so we can work with you to provide you full access to your stimulus funds.